hsyncnblk/SoftwareTestFinalCase/README.md

 ## Explanation:

-- **target**:
 - **allure-results**: Directory where Allure test reports are generated.
 - **ExtentReports/ExtentReportResults.html**: The HTML file containing the Extent Report of the test execution.
 - **jmatter-result**: Directory for storing JMeter performance testing results.

 - **src/main/java/pages**:
   - **BasePage.java**: This is an abstract class that reduces code duplication for common page functionalities.